kimba74/BreezePresentationTool-Docker/README.md

-# BreezePresentationTool-Docker
+# reveal.js Docker Container
-The Docker Container Build repository
+A Docker repository for the reveal.js presentation base container